pandorabots/bot-possession/README.md

 Cookies
 -------

-This code uses on [talk.js](https://github.com/pandorabots/talk.js), which relies on cookies to remember the identity of your users.
+This code uses [talk.js](https://github.com/pandorabots/talk.js), which relies on cookies to remember the identity of your users.
 Therefore, you must host these files on a server, or enable file cookies in your browser to run locally.